 About 4-H Youth Development

-4-H is sponsored in Delaware by the Cooperative Extension Service of the University of Delaware and Delaware State University.
-Nationally, it is part of the National Institute of Food and Agriculture in the U.S. Department of Agriculture.
-The people in charge locally are the Extension agents of the Cooperative Extension System.
+Delaware 4-H is sponsored by the Cooperative Extension Services of the University of Delaware and Delaware State University and led by 4-H extension agents within each institution.
+Nationally, Delaware 4-H is part of the National Institute of Food and Agriculture in the U.S. Department of Agriculture.

-Head, Heart, Hands and Health… forms the 4-H member’s pledge.
+Head, Heart, Hands and Health form the 4-H member’s pledge:

 mi corazón para ser más leal,